AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 The idea that Ethereum smart contracts (SCs) can track Bitcoin chain-headers is well understood.
 Bitcoin's proof of work algorithm is clean and simple, so implementing the necessary logic in an Ethereum SC is not that difficult.
 In principle, any chain that supports some headers-only mode can be tracked in this way.
 In practice that can be difficult (e.g., Ethereum's EVM doesn't support memory hard hashes unless special cases are introduced).
 But we're not interested in practicality *at the moment*.

 Let's add such a contract to Ethereum and describe the relevant data and events in the following table. \autoref{fig:pr-btc-eth-step1} illustrates this.
+Note: \autoref{fig:pr-btc-eth-step1} includes some variance in Ethereum's block production rate, similar to what might be observed in a real-world environment.

 | Time (~15s increments) | Bitcoin block made | Eth block made | Eth block contents | Eth state |
 |---|---|---|-----|------|